shmuz/luafar2m/makefile-defines.md

   supported by the plugin
 - Not required if the plugin does not have `*.templ` files
 - Example: `LANG_TEMPL = polygon_lang.templ`

-## CONFIG
-- A configuration file (Lua script) used in generating an "embedding" plugin build (that contains its Lua code embedded in the plugin's DLL)
-- The embedding plugins also embed Lua modules and therefore they are not sensitive to Lua modules' updates.<br>
-- Not needed for not-embedding plugins.
-- Example: `CONFIG = polygon.cfg`

 ## C_SOURCE
 - This is the main plugin's C-file